 contact the Media Relations department at 913-397-8200, or follow us at facebook.com/garmin,

-subsidiaries are located in the United States, Taiwan and the United
+and its principal subsidiaries are located in the United States, Taiwan

-Kingdom.
-Garmin, Astro, Alpha and fēnix are registered trademarks and
+and the United Kingdom.
+Garmin, Edge and vívosmart are registered

-expectations.
-The forward-looking events and circumstances discussed in
+forward-looking events and circumstances discussed in this release may

-this release may not occur and actual results could differ materially as
+not occur and actual results could differ materially as a result of

-a result of known and unknown risk factors and uncertainties affecting
+known and unknown risk factors and uncertainties affecting Garmin,

-Garmin, including, but not limited to, the risk factors listed in the
+including, but not limited to, the risk factors listed in the Annual

 number 0-31983).
 A copy of such Form 10-K is available at http://www.garmin.com/aboutGarmin/invRelations/finReports.html.